rwieruch/favesound-mobx/README.md

 ## Contribute

-I am looking actively for contributors to make this project awesome!
+I am looking for contributors to make this project awesome!
 It doesn't matter if you are new to open source, I would welcome it!